dpla/social-media-proof-of-concept/EXTRACTION-HOWTO.md

 # Extracting and working with web archives

+Note: This guide assumes you're using a Mac or a Linux system, and are relatively familiar with the command line and installing command line software.

+The intent is to show the technical feasibility of using web archiving as the primary source asset for an archive of TikTok posts.
+We'll step through how to extract assets from the archive in order to serve search, discovery, and access use cases.

+## Contents of the `crawls` directory

 If you archived a web page according to the "from the command line" [CAPTURING-HOWTO](CAPTURING-HOWTO.md) guide, you should end up with a directory named `crawls` that contains two subfolders:

 - The `profiles` directory contains the login credentials that you stored when you logged in to TikTok in Browsertrix.
 This is only useful for additional capture sessions.